thomasbiekoetter/copa/README.md

 ## 🧩 Example: Sampling the Rosenbrock Function

-The example program `copa__test_rosenbrock` demonstrates how to use COPA to sample the **2D Rosenbrock function**, a common benchmark for optimization and MCMC methods.
+The example program `copa__test_rosenbrock` demonstrates how to use copa to sample the **2D Rosenbrock function**, a common benchmark for optimization and MCMC methods.

 To run the example: